DecentralisedGaming/Book/08_game_and_token_economics.md

 * **Secondary markets**: Virtual resources may be created, traded, bought, and sold.
 Real-world assets (typically money) may be at stake.
 * **Value added by users**: Users may enhance the value of virtual resources by customizing and improving upon the resource.

 “The existence of these conditions create an economic system with properties similar to those seen in contemporary economies.
-Therefore, economic theory can often be used to study these virtual worlds.” - [Source](https://en.wikipedia.org/wiki/Virtual_economy#Overview)
+Therefore, economic theory can often be used to study these virtual worlds.” - [Virtual Economy (Wikipedia)](https://en.wikipedia.org/wiki/Virtual_economy#Overview)

 These characteristics should also be true for a decentralised game economy.
 Although there may be divergence in behaviours as it will be easier for players to trade their assets for real money and that players can have a stronger notion of ownership.